Table of contents

 });

 The code example above shows how to add multiple event handlers to a single event.
-In this example, there is a button with an ID of myButton.
-Three event handlers are added to handle the click event of this button.
-Each event handler is defined as a separate function.
+In this example, there is a button with an ID of myButton

-First, the handleFirstClick function is added to the button as an event listener.
-Then, the handleSecondClick function is added using the addEventListener method with the third argument as true, which means the event handler executes in the capturing phase.
+function is added to the button as an event listener.
+Then, the handleSecondClick

-Finally, the handleThirdClick function is added using the addEventListener method with the third argument as false, which means the event handler executes in the bubbling phase.
+, which means the event handler executes in the bubbling phase.

 When the button is clicked, all three event handlers will be executed in the order of capturing phase, a target phase, and a bubbling phase.